Storm Shadow: Ukraine

+India

+The Indian Air Force deployed Rafale jets armed with SCALP missiles and AASM Hammer bombs in an operation to strike 9 targets with precision during the 23 minute-long Operation Sindoor, early in the morning of 7 May 2025.

+On 10 May 2025, the Indian Air Force struck 11 air bases across Pakistan using various weapons, including SCALP missiles.
+PAF Base Nur Khan and PAF Base Mushaf were hit; at Nur Khan, PAF’s next-generation mobile mission control centres were destroyed, while Mushaf's runway sustained major damage.
+One Pakistan Air Force personnel was also killed in these strikes.

+Export variant

 Black Shaheen

 Developed by France for export to the United Arab Emirates for use with its Mirage 2000, modifications were made to reduce the range reportedly to 290 km in order to comply with Missile Technology Control Regime guidelines.

-MdCN - Naval Cruise Missile
+MdCN

-In 2006, MBDA France began the development of a longer range naval vertical launched cruise missile to be deployed on a new series of French warships in the 2010s and complement the SCALP/Storm Shadow.
-Called Missile de Croisière Naval (MdCN), it became operational on the six ASW/land-attack variants of the French FREMM multipurpose frigates in 2017 and on Barracuda-class submarines in June 2022, using the A70 version of the Sylver launcher on the former and the 533 mm torpedo tubes on the latter.
+In 2006, MBDA France began the development of a more potent deep strike naval cruise missile to be deployed on a new series of French warships and submarines for land-attack operations in order to complement the SCALP/Storm Shadow.
+This Missile de Croisière Naval (MdCN), formerly dubbed SCALP Naval, became operational on the French FREMM multipurpose frigates in 2017 and on Barracuda-class submarines in June 2022, using the A70 version of the Sylver launcher on the former and the 533 mm torpedo tubes on the latter.
 As it is not launched from a plane like the SCALP, the MdCN uses a booster during its launch phase to break out of the ship and gain some initial velocity.

-The submarine version is encapsulated in an hydrodynamic hard container which is ejected when the missile reaches the surface.
-Expected to fulfill a similar role as the American-developed BGM-109 Tomahawk, the range of the MdCN (well over 1000 km) is double that of the SCALP/Storm Shadow.
-The smaller s can also carry the MdCN missile.
-In addition to its longer range, the MdCN also distinguishes itself by its autonomous navigation performance and terminal guidance by infrared recognition.

-France originally ordered 50 MdCN for its FREMM frigates in 2006 and delivery was expected in 2012.
-A further 100 surface-launched missiles were ordered in 2009, along with 50 for the planned Barracuda-class submarines.
-The €1.2bn (FY2011) project was to deliver 200 missiles at a unit cost of €2.48m, or €6m including development costs.

-The MdCN's first complete qualification firing took place in July 2013, at the Biscarosse test range.
-During its third development firing, the MdCN perfectly met all its test requirements, including the validation of its autonomous navigation performance and terminal guidance by infrared recognition, which provide the weapon with its exceptionally high precision.